 CAF turns Renfe Civia unit into bi-mode hydrogen train

 Spanish train manufacturer CAF will remodel a Renfe Cercanías Civia unit into a hydrogen train demonstrator.
-It will be a bi-mode train, which can run on electrified sections as well as section which are not.
+It will be a bi-mode train, which can run on electrified sections as well as sections which are not.

 The installation of the bi-mode electric-hydrogen propulsion will be completed by mid-2022.
 A test period will then start to verify the capabilities of hydrogen applied to railway traction.
 The consortium is currently analysing the lines on which these tests could be carried out, taking into account their potential and their environmental benefits.